 Steps to Finding an Architect

 Each architect has an individual style, approach to design, and method of work.
 So, it is important to find an architect who is compatible with your style and needs.
 Build a list of possibilities.
-Search the Architect Finder Database to find architects in your area.
+Search the Member Firm Directory to find local architects.

 Find out who has designed some projects in your community that you like.
 Get recommendations from friends, relatives, and acquaintances that have worked with architects.
 Check to see if the architect is a member of The American Institute of Architects (AIA).
 Membership in the AIA means that the architect subscribes to a high professional purpose to advance standards of practice and service to society.
 This includes having a Code of Ethics and access to a variety of professional and technical resources.